Your genes could be the reason for your bad back.

 We’re overweight and inactive.
 We also live longer, which means there’s more time for wear and tear and therefore deterioration of all joints, including vertebrae.
 People with arthritis or osteoporosis, as well as smokers, are more prone to back problems.

-But the greatest cause of back trouble is one’s genetic make-up, says neurosurgeon Dr Gerrit Coetzee.
+But the greatest cause of backache is one’s genetic make-up, says neurosurgeon Dr Gerrit Coetzee.
 Adds spinal surgeon Dr Pradeep Makan: “Back problems began the moment human beings started to walk on two legs.
 We aren’t designed to sit or walk upright.
 Yet many people spend hours sitting in front of a computer or in a car or bus in rush-hour traffic.”

 The fact is people who do heavy physical labour or spend long hours sitting – such as long-distance truck drivers – stand a greater chance of developing back problems.